Kunull/Writeups/docs/pwn.college/Program Security/Program Security - Shellcoding.md

 #### Determining Stack Layout via Frame Pointer Leakage

-Given what we know about the stack, we know that the right between the canary and the stored return address, is stored base pointer for the caller function.
+Given what we know about the stack, we know that right between the canary and the stored return address, is the stored base pointer for the caller function.
-So, when we are in the first invocation of `challenge()`, the stored base pointer has the value of the pointer of `main()`.
+So, when we are in the first invocation of `challenge()`, the stored base pointer has the value of the base pointer of `main()`.

-Similarly, when we send `REPEAT*` in payload, and the `challenge()` invokes itself again, the stored base pointer of the second invocation points to the stored base pointer of the first invocation of `challenge()`.
+Similarly, when we send `REPEAT` in payload, and the `challenge()` invokes itself again, the stored base pointer of the second invocation points to the stored base pointer of the first invocation of `challenge()`.

 ```
 <==: Value stored at address